Careers360 Logo

 12.2.4 - Bee-keeping

 Bee-keeping or apiculture involves rearing honeybees for honey and beeswax production.
 Beehives are maintained in gardens or forests.
-Apis indica is commonly used for large-scale honey production It also helps in pollination and improving crop eats.
+Apis indica is commonly used for large-scale honey production.
+It also helps in pollination and improving crop yields.

-How to solve NCERT Class 9 Science Chapter 12 questions effectively?
+Approach to Solve Questions of Class 9 Science Chapter 12

 The students should start by understanding important concepts like crop production, management, protection, animal husbandry, and the types of nutrients required by plants and animals before starting to solve the questions.
 Making notes on different methods of agricultural practices and their advantages will be useful.
 Practising all the in-text and exercise questions thoroughly will improve the knowledge of the chapter.
 The Improvement in Food Resources NCERT Solutions has all the solved exercise questions, with to-the-point answers and necessary information.
 Diagrams and flowcharts can be used to explain processes clearly.
 Finally, regular revision will test your understanding with sample papers or example questions.